james-crocker/fvorge/README.md

-fvorge
+FVORGE
 ======

-Open Virtualization Format (OVF) Configuration and Management
+Open Virtualization Format (OVF) configuration and management utility that forges virtual appliances from scratch.